Rigidity of groups of circle diffeomorphisms and Teichm\"uller spaces: Proofs of theorems

-\begin{remark} If the metric space $(T^p,d_{WP}^p)$ has a property that every isometry group with a bounded orbit has a fixed point, then the statement of Theorem \ref{conjugate2} can be improved.
-We expect that $(T^p,d_{WP}^p)$ is uniformly convex to satisfy this property.
-See \cite{Mat5}. \end{remark}
+If $(T^p,d_{WP}^p)$ possesses the fixed point property such that every isometry group with a bounded orbit has a fixed point in it, then the statement of Theorem \ref{conjugate2} can be improved as in Theorem \ref{conjugate}.
+We expect that $(T^p,d_{WP}^p)$ satisfies certain uniform convexity and hence the fixed point property.
+See \cite{Mat5} for the relation of these conditions.
+In the next appendix, we will consider the $p$-Weil--Petersson metric towards this problem.